CumulusNetworks/docs/content/cumulus-netq-411/Lifecycle-Management/Switch-Management.md

 2. On the Switches card, select **Manage**.

-3. Select the devices to decommission, then select **Decommission switch** above the table:
+3. Select the devices to decommission, then select **Decommission device** above the table:

 {{<figure src="/images/netq/decom-switch-box-450.png" alt="" width="600" height="175">}}